Predictor Antenna: A Technique to Boost the Performance of Moving Relays: The Potential of PA; Urab Area Study

 Considering an urban area with a \ac{BS} serving the vehicle, Fig. \ref{fig2} compares the performance of the adaptive- and nonadaptive-delay \ac{PA} systems with a number of alternative schemes including: \begin{itemize} \item A benchmark SISO (S: single) scheme with single antenna on the vehicle and no \ac{CSIT} at the \ac{BS}. \item A $1\times 2$ SIMO setup with no \ac{CSIT} at the \ac{BS}.
 Here, both the \ac{PA} and the \ac{RA} receive the data simultaneously from the \ac{BS}, and the receiver tries decoding by \ac{MRC} of the received signals. \item A diversity-based scheme where, considering a SISO setup, the same signal is transmitted in two spectrum resources, and an \ac{MRC}-based receiver is used for signal decoding. \end{itemize} The results are presented for spatially-correlated Rayleigh-fading conditions where, using the Jakes’ correlation model and assuming uniform angular spectrum, one can model the channel around the \ac{PA} with the same procedure as in \cite[Eq.
 (37)-(43)]{guo2020semilinear}.

-As the metric of interest, we consider \ac{E2E} throughput, in \ac{bps}, which is defined as the average number of correctly decoded information bits per the total \ac{E2E} transmission delay.
+As the metric of interest, we consider the normalized prediction accuracy and \ac{E2E} throughput in \ac{bps}, which is defined as the average number of correctly decoded information bits per the \ac{E2E} transmission delay.
 The \ac{E2E} transmission delay is given by the transmission delay plus the possible processing delay at the \ac{BS}, i.e., $L_\text{processing}$.
 In the adaptive-delay \ac{PA} setup the processing delay is dynamically determined based on the vehicle speed, while with a non-adaptive delay PA system $L_\text{processing}$ is set to the minimum processing delay of the \ac{BS}.
 In the other benchmark schemes, we have $L_\text{processing} = 0$, as the \ac{BS} is provided with no CSIT.
-In each scheme, rate adaptation has been optimized dynamically or statically based on the amount of available \ac{CSIT}, such that the \ac{E2E} throughput is maximized.
-Here, we use a 5G frame structure with 14 symbols per slot, and the total time duration is 1 ms.
+Finally, please note that in our simulations, for each scheme, rate optimization have been utilized to maximize the \ac{E2E} throughput.
+In simulations, we use a 5G frame structure with 14 symbols per slot, and the total time duration is 1 ms. Here, and also in Fig. \ref{fig32}, the results are presented in bit/s/Hz, i.e., in normalized case.
+The results can be easily scaled depending on the considered bandwidth.

 Figure \ref{fig2} demonstrates the potential of \ac{PA} system where, for a broad range of vehicle speeds, the highest \ac{E2E} throughput is achieved by the \ac{PA} method, compared to the benchmark schemes.
-However, there is not a single method providing the highest throughput, and a modular setup of different schemes guarantees the best performance for different speeds; Delay-adaptive \ac{PA} method gives the highest throughput at low speeds, limited by the \ac{BS} minimum required processing delay.
+However, there is not a single method providing the highest throughput, and a modular setup of different schemes guarantees the highest throughput for different speeds; Delay-adaptive \ac{PA} method gives the maximum throughput at low speeds, limited by the \ac{BS} minimum required processing delay.
 At moderate speeds, exploiting the spatial correlation and using the nonadaptive-delay \ac{PA} method leads to the highest throughput.
 Finally, at high speeds, where the spatial correlation between the initial position of the \ac{PA} and the final position of the \ac{RA} decreases, using both antennas for simultaneous data reception with no \ac{CSIT} at the \ac{BS} gives the maximum \ac{E2E} throughput.
-Note that Fig. \ref{fig2} studies the system performance for the worst-case scenario with only two antennas on the vehicle, one antenna at the \ac{BS} and no \ac{BF}.
-As explained in the following, with a large number of antennas the relative cost of allocating one antenna for only channel estimation decreases, and the benefit of the \ac{PA} method increases.